Various shops: Pampepato

 It is sold at several museums.: MyFE.
 The tourist card.

-As in other Italian towns you can buy a tourist card which allows you to enter to several attractions (palaces, museums) free of charge.
+As in other Italian towns you can buy a tourist card which allows you to enjoy several attractions (palaces, museums) for a single visit; free of charge.

 I bought a two days tourist card and it was enough for me to visit all the main attractions in Ferrara.
 There are cards for more days on sale as well.